7 German Jokes that Perfectly Illustrate the German Sense of Humor

 Seeräuber sind schlecht in Mathe, weil sie Pi raten.

 “The reason why pirates are so bad at math is that they guess pi.”

-While Seeräuber (sea raiders or sea robbers) is a synonym for pirates, they are also called Piraten, which gives the joke its punny effect.
+While Seeräuber (sea raiders or sea robbers) is a synonym for pirates, which gives the joke its punny effect.